ivanomatteo/laravel-device-tracking/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/ivanomatteo/laravel-device-tracking.svg?style=flat-square)](https://scrutinizer-ci.com/g/ivanomatteo/laravel-device-tracking)
 [![Total Downloads](https://img.shields.io/packagist/dt/ivanomatteo/laravel-device-tracking.svg?style=flat-square)](https://packagist.org/packages/ivanomatteo/laravel-device-tracking)

-This package implment basically a "google like" device detection. you can detect when an user use a new device, and manage the verified status between an user and a device
+This package implement a "google like" device detection.

+you can detect when an user is using a new device, and manage the verified status between user and device.

+you can also detect a possible device Hijacktion.

 ## Installation